 How do I get a piece of the action?

-First, you’ll need a company.
+First, you’ll need a company – or at least an employer.

 Sounds obvious, and it’s a given if you’re an owner-director or senior management in a medium-sized or large business.
 But if you’re a freelancer, a contractor or otherwise self-employed, it might also apply.